OssieFromDK/DeadByDaylight-Unlocker/README.md

 **4.** Press the `Publish` button and a new page should open. <br>
 **5.** The project comes with a publish profile, so this should be done automatically, but the settings need to be like this if not: (https://i.imgur.com/Grrf1JP.png) <br>
 **6.** The project will build into a single file which can be found in: `\bin\Release\net6.0-windows\publish` <br>
+**7.** If you want to use the cookie grabber for steam, you will need to copy the files from `\Assemblies` into the final destination folder

 ## How to update Market Files